mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 the Vaadin UI thread must finish and produce response for the browser.
 But Vaadin UI thread can't finish since it's blocked in the `confirmDialog()` function.

 This is a fundamental problem of all web frameworks, not just of Vaadin.
+For more information on how 'event loops' work in server UI frameworks, please read [Event Loop (Session Lock) in Vaadin](../event-loop-session-lock-in-vaadin/).

-Such a code can be implemented using [Kotlin Coroutines](../vaadin-and-kotlin-coroutines/), but even then the code will not block - the kotlin compiler will break the code down into chunks and run them sequentially, to create an illusion of a blocking code.
+Such a code can be implemented using [Kotlin Coroutines](../vaadin-and-kotlin-coroutines/), but even then the code will not block - the kotlin compiler will break the code down into separate code chunks and run them at different times.
+That creates an illusion of a blocking code, but the code is not really blocking - it's just transformed into a bunch of callbacks by the compiler.